-To: The Corporation of Wirral Metropolitan College and Secretary of State for Education acting through the Education and Skills Funding Agency (ESFA)
+To: The corporation of Wirral Metropolitan College and Secretary of State for Education, acting through Education and Skills Funding Agency (the ESFA)

-In accordance with the terms of our engagement letter and further to the requirements and conditions of funding in ESFA's grant funding agreements and contracts we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Wirral Metropolitan College during the period 1 August 2018 to 31 July 2019 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter and further to the requirements and conditions of funding in the ESFA's grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest, in all material respects, the expenditure disbursed and income received by Wirral Metropolitan College during the period 1 August 2019 to 31 July 2020 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post-16 Audit Code of Practice ("the Code") issued by ESFA.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record returns, for which ESFA has other assurance arrangements in place.
+The framework that has been applied is set out in the post-16 audit code of practice (the Code) issued by the ESFA and in any relevant conditions of funding concerning adult education notified by a relevant funder.
+In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record data returns, for which the ESFA has other assurance arrangements in place.

-This report is made solely to the corporation of Wirral MetropFolitan College and ESFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the corporation of Wirral Metropolitan College and ESFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Wirral Metropolitan College and ESFA for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the corporation of Wirral Metropolitan College and the ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the corporation of Wirral Metropolitan College and the ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept, or assume, responsibility to anyone other than the corporation of Wirral Metropolitan College and the ESFA for our work, for this report, or for the conclusion we have formed.